rubin-dp0/dp1-sci-prep-seminars/galaxies/galaxies-demo_cmd.md

 <img src="images/screenshot_1.png" alt="Default results view." width="400"/>

-Figure 1: The default results view after running the query.
-At upper left, the [HiPS](https://aladin.cds.unistra.fr/hips/) coverage map with returned objects marked individually, or in [HEALPix](https://sourceforge.net/projects/healpix/) regions (diamonds).
+Figure 2: The default results view after running the query.
+At upper left, there is a panel for submitting a search on ForcedSource time series, but one can switch to the Coverage tab in that panel to see the [HiPS](https://aladin.cds.unistra.fr/hips/) coverage map.
 At upper right, the active chart plots 2 columns by default.
 Below is the table of returned data.

 ### 3.3.
 Plot the color-magnitude diagram.